manasi1031/Hogwarts-school/README.md

 I could not have done this project without the guidance and confidence of my mentor - Adegbenga Adeye.

-Last but not the least, I would like to thank [Code Institute](https://codeinstitute.net/) for giving me this chance to learn and understand something.
+Last but not the least, I would like to thank [Code Institute](https://codeinstitute.net/) for their support.

 [Back to Table of Contents](#table-of-contents)